lexatlas-org/.github/profile/README.md

 3. Describe your project in plain language (e.g., location, technology, purpose).
 4. Receive a legal summary, list of relevant laws, and risk assessment instantly.

-No legal or technical expertise is needed to use LexAtlas.
-The system is designed to be accessible and actionable for both technical and non-technical users.

 ---